 Even in a school or college environment, the blood glucose levels of a child with type 1 diabetes must be monitored regularly and the insulin therapy plan followed.
 It is essential for the school to take your child's condition into consideration and make any necessary allowances.

-It is important to inform teaching and nursing staff at your child’s school of your child’s insulin therapy plan, as well as classmates where possible.
+It is important to inform teaching and nursing staff at your child’s school of your child’s insulin therapy plan, as well as classmates where needed.

 The school should adapt to your child's requirements:

 - allowing a snack in class if necessary;

 School staff will often help children with diabetes with their insulin administration, depending on their age and degree of independence.